Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Get paid real cash when you find the best financial products for you.

-How to stop preauthorized payments
+How to stop pre-authorized payments

 Yes, you can request stop payments through your bank and keep the account open, but there's no guarantee this will work.